 Step 8.3: Restart httpd service

-Finally restart the httpd service in order to access the phpMyAdmin via http.
+Finally, restart the httpd service in order to access the phpMyAdmin via http.

 # systemctl restart httpd

-When getting access to your phpMyAdmin, you will be prompted to enter the login credentials of the user account you created earlier, here I have created only the MySQL root account and password, therefore, you can use the same credentials to access the phpMyAdmin in your testing LAB, but in real-time you need to create different accounts based on requirement.
-It is recommended to use different user accounts for the individual projects for staging and production.
+When getting access to your phpMyAdmin, you will be prompted to enter the login credentials of the user account you created earlier, here I have created only the MySQL root account and password, therefore, you can use the same credentials to access the phpMyAdmin in your testing LAB, but in real-time you need to create different accounts based on requirements.
+It is recommended to use different user accounts for individual projects for staging and production.

 http://your_domain_or_ip_address/phpmyadmin

-After entering the basic authentication, you’ll be taken to the phpMyAdmin login page where you need to enter your MySQL/MariaDB administrative user login credentials.
+After entering the basic authentication, you’ll be taken to the PHPMyAdmin login page where you need to enter your MySQL/MariaDB administrative user login credentials.

 Once you log in, you’ll see the phpMyAdmin dashboard, which will appear something like this: